Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/databricks.md

 You also need an access token from "Settings" -> "User Settings" -> "Access Tokens".

-Once you have all this information, add a database of type "Databricks (Hive)" in Superset, and use the following SQLAlchemy URI:
+Once you have all this information, add a database of type "Databricks (Hive)" in Feris, and use the following SQLAlchemy URI:

 ```
 databricks+pyhive://token:{access token}@{server hostname}:{port}/{database name}